inviwo/inviwo.github.io/pages/manual/wip-building.md

 * tensorvis: Tensor Field Visualization.
 * topovis: Modules for topological methods and topology visualization.

-The can be enabled by cloning the repo in the `base` directory
+The modules can be enabled by first cloning the modules repo in the `base` directory
 ```shell
 git clone https://github.com/inviwo/modules
 ```